michen00/Springboard_capstone_project/README.md

-# Classify food desert status and predict food insecurity prevalence of areas in the US based on social media data
+# Classify food desert status and predict food insecurity prevalence of areas in the United States based on food-related social media posts

 ## Application
 Food deserts — areas with poor access to healthy and affordable food — exist mostly in socioeconomically disadvantaged areas associated with poor diet and related health outcomes.
 Because food deserts may contribute to social disparities, there is growing interest in identifying places that are likely to be food deserts.
-[Prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) has used the food-related hashtags of geotagged Instagram posts to predict whether different parts of the United States are food deserts and to predict measures of food security.
-Ostensibly, classification and prediction accuracy could be improved if the images and captions of each Instagram post or food-related Tweets were also incorporated into the dataset.
+Food-related hashtags of geotagged Instagram posts have been used in [prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) to predict whether different parts of the United States are food deserts as well as to predict measures of food security [[1]](#1).
+Similarly, [others](https://www.public.asu.edu/~wenwenl1/papers/17.pdf) have used geotaged tweets with food-related hashtags to do machine learning [[2]](#2).
+Ostensibly, classification and prediction accuracy could be improved if the images and captions of each food-related geotagged Instagram post as well as food-related Tweets were incorporated into the dataset.

 ## Data
-Twitter and Instagram APIs may provide access to food-related Instagram posts and tweets.
-[Food vocabulary lists](https://www.enchantedlearning.com/wordlist/food.shtml) have been useful in [prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) for topic modeling of text data and could be expanded.
+Hashtag queries were developed by incorporating corpora of food words from various sources and refined through a combination of manual and automated methods.
+Twitter and Instagram were queried via their respective APIs to retreive ### food-related Instagram posts and ### food-related tweets between YEAR and YEAR.

+Nutritional profiles were derived for ### Instaby mapping corresponding nutritive here.

 The [Food Environment Atlas](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/) and the [Food Access Research Atlas](https://www.ers.usda.gov/data-products/food-access-research-atlas/download-the-data/) contain information about food access and security at the county and census tract levels (respectively) based on 2010 and 2015 US Census data.

-## Data gathered for project submission
-* Geotagged Instagram and Twitter posts filtered for food words gathered via API (forthcoming)
+* Geotagged Instagram and Twitter posts gathered via API with food queries (forthcoming)
 * [Food words corpora](https://github.com/michen00/Springboard_capstone_project/tree/main/food_words)
   * [DiscoverTheMenu](https://github.com/michen00/Springboard_capstone_project/tree/main/food_words/DiscoverTheMenu)
     * New York Public Library, *Discover The Menu.* 2017.
 Distributed by data.world.
 Accessed Feb.
 10, 2021.
 [Online].
 Available: https://data.world/data-society/discover-the-menu